Southern Maryland: Transition to modern era

-Raley's campaign to modernize St. Mary's County
+Modernizing St. Mary's County

-There was a lot of rural poverty at the time, and the gambling came to be seen as a blight and was finally outlawed by Governor J. Millard Tawes and the state legislature.
-A local political figure, St. Mary's County politician J. Frank Raley Jr. organized a slate of local candidates with the platform of challenging the old political machine and lifting the region out of its generations long poverty.
+Poverty was common in St. Mary's County in the 1960s, and gambling in the region came to be seen as a blight and was outlawed by Governor J. Millard Tawes and the state legislature.
+A local political figure, St. Mary's County politician J. Frank Raley Jr. organized a slate of local candidates with the platform of challenging the political status-quo and lifting the region out of its generations long poverty.

-Raley led the way in ending the region's isolation by having a series of bridges built and roads expanded into highways.
-Raley is largely credited for enabling the development of modern St. Mary's County.
+The region's isolation was ended by having a series of bridges built and roads expanded into highways.
+These developments are credited for enabling the development of modern St. Mary's County.

-He was falsely accused of working to end gambling outright in the region, which ended in his defeat and his official political career.
+Raley was falsely accused of working to end gambling outright in the region, which ended in his defeat and his official political career.
 In fact he had supported a referendum on gambling which would have put the decision directly in the hands of voters.
-He continued nevertheless lobbying on behalf of the Southern Maryland region and sitting on development boards and so continued to have a major influence in favor of economic development in the region for the rest of his life.
+He continued nevertheless lobbying on behalf of the Southern Maryland region and sitting on development boards and continued to have a major influence on economic development in the region for the rest of his life.

 Population and economy

-During recent times, the region experienced suburban development as the Washington suburbs expanded southward.
+Since the 1980s, the region experienced suburban development as the Washington suburbs expanded southward.
 This expansion took place primarily in Prince George's County, and around Waldorf (a regional shopping hub) and St. Charles (a planned community in Charles County), Lexington Park (St. Mary's County) and Prince Frederick (Calvert County).
-However, as noted, land-use maps show that the area is still primarily low-density.
+Much of the area remains rural, a mixture of forest and farmland, despite suburban growth.
+This suburban growth has occurred and continued despite concerns from locals and environmental advocates.

-Many southern Marylanders work at Andrews Air Force Base, the U.S. Census Bureau or at Patuxent River Naval Air Station and its related industries.
+Many southern Marylanders work for the United States Armed Forces or the United States Federal Government and its related industries.
 Other smaller industries include a nuclear power plant and a liquified natural gas terminal (both in Lusby), a Naval ordnance test ground (at Indian Head), electric power plants (at Aquasco and Morgantown) and an oil terminal (at Piney Point).
-The beautiful towns of Solomons Island and Chesapeake Beach are favorite weekend tourist resorts.
-Maryland International Raceway and Budds Creek Raceway near Chaptico attract many auto and motocross racing enthusiasts.
+The towns of Solomons Island and Chesapeake Beach are tourist resorts.
+The Maryland International Raceway and Budds Creek Raceway near Chaptico attract many auto and motocross racing enthusiasts.

-While the steamboats are long gone, more than three-quarters of the land area is still rural, a mixture of forest and farmland.

 Military bases

-Southern Maryland has seven military bases.
+Military installations in Southern Maryland include: